metno/genchem/box/scripts/README_scripts.md

   * do.Makefile - a helper script to run gen-makefile.py.
 Here one can set e.g.
     the gfortran flags, and if needed sub-directories to search

-  * do.testChems - harminoses usage of BoxAero with base-mechanisms, to make testing more comparable
+  * do.testChems - harminoses usage of BoxAero, BoxDep and BVOC_IsoMT1 with
+    base-mechanisms, to make testing more comparable